A delicious way to spend a day in SoIN

 I gently rinse the berries with water and put them in a pan.
-I pour a little water on them – around a cup per gallon of berries and cook until they’re soft.
-Afterward, I strain the juice and cook them up with some pectin, placing canning lids and rings on them.
-The years I helped with Mom’s canning has paid off.
+I place the rinsed berries in a pan and cook them until they’re soft.
+Afterward, I strain the juice and cook with pectin, placing canning lids and rings on them.
+The years I helped my mom with her canning has paid off handsomely for me.

 Yay!
 I have jelly for the entire year.

 Black raspberries are pretty well done for the season, but blueberries may still be around.
 I’m marking my calendar for next year.

 If you'd like to stroll the fields for some picking at Huber's Orchard & Winery just give the Farm Market a call at 812-923-9463 and select Option '2' for the U-Pick schedule, availability and picking conditions.